#1 vs. #2

 Support | You need to do it yourself | You have strong enablement, RevOps…. |

-If you are strong but don’t have the resume to prove it, come in as a #2 for a great leader and crush your role.
-You will often find rapid promotion, opportunity to add skill sets, and that you are getting recruiter calls to hire you for #1 roles
+If you are strong but don’t have the resume to prove it, consider coming in as a #2 for a great leader and crush your role.
+You will often find rapid promotion, opportunity to add skill sets, and that you are getting recruiter calls to hire you for #1 roles.